PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 2. Implement the Retrofit data layer to fetch politician and industry data from the OpenSecrets API.
 3. Create ViewModels to manage UI state and interact with the data repository.
 4. Set up the basic navigation graph for the Home, Editor, and Details screens.

 Phase 2: On-Device AI & Feature Expansion
 ●	Objective: Make the app intelligent and add key user-facing features.
 ●	Steps:
 1. Create the embeddings.json database offline.
 2. Integrate ML Kit for face detection and selfie segmentation.
 3. Integrate the TensorFlow Lite FaceRecognizer to identify politicians from an image.
 4. Implement the full AI pipeline on the EditorScreen, from image selection to recognition.
-5. Implement the image composition logic to overlay industry icons on the processed image.
+5. Implement the image composition logic to overlay company logos on the processed image.
 6. Implement the "Save" and "Share" features.

 Phase 3: Polish and Advanced Features
 ●	Objective: Add advanced features, polish the user experience, and make the app production-ready.
 ●	Steps:
-1.	**Implement Full Camera Integration:** Enable the "Take Photo" button to launch the device's camera for live image capture and analysis.
+1.	**DONE: Implement Full Camera Integration:** Enable the "Take Photo" button to launch the device's camera for live image capture and analysis.
-2.	**Add Historical Data & Dynamic Cycle Selection:** Implement a dropdown menu on the `EditorScreen` to allow users to select different election cycles and see how funding changes over time.
+2.	**DONE: Add Historical Data & Dynamic Cycle Selection:** Implement a selector on the `EditorScreen` to allow users to select different election cycles and see how funding changes over time.
-3.	**Build the Advanced Details Screen:** Enhance the `DetailsScreen` to display a bar chart visualizing total donations across multiple election cycles.
+3.	**DONE: Build the Advanced Details Screen:** Enhance the `DetailsScreen` to display a bar chart visualizing total donations across multiple election cycles.
-4.	**Implement Robust Error Handling:** Add user-friendly error messages for common issues (e.g., no internet, no face detected, no match found).
+4.  **DONE: Implement Robust Error Handling:** Add user-friendly error messages for common issues (e.g., no internet, no face detected, no match found) using a `Result` wrapper.
-5.	**Add a Caching Layer:** Optimize the `PoliticianRepository` to cache API results, improving performance and reducing API usage.
+5.  **DONE: Add a Caching Layer:** Optimize the `PoliticianRepository` to cache API results, improving performance and reducing API usage.

+Phase 4: Production Readiness
+●	Objective: Ensure the app is stable, polished, and ready for a public release.
+●	Steps:
+1.	**Write Unit Tests:** Create unit tests for the ViewModels (`EditorViewModel`, `DetailsViewModel`) to verify business logic and prevent regressions.
+2.	**Write Instrumentation Tests:** Create basic UI tests to ensure key user flows are working correctly.
+3.	**Final UI/UX Polish:** Conduct a full review of the application to identify and fix any inconsistencies in design, layout, or user experience.
+4.	**Prepare for Publishing:** Create the necessary release assets, including high-resolution app icons, feature graphics, and store screenshots.
+Write the app's official store listing description.